 Communities typically employ one of three methodologies to deal with feral cats:

-While it is easy to understand why doing nothing has little effect on reducing feral cat populations (and, in fact, encourages growth), it may not be as easy to understand why eradication does not work.
+While it is easy to understand why doing nothing has little effect on reducing feral cat populations, it may not be as easy to understand why eradication does not work.

 Although some communities continue to employ eradication (“do not feed” "catch and kill") as a remedy, decades of eradication efforts in communities across the United States has irrefutably demonstrated that this methodology does not work.
 There are two very real biological reasons why eradication fails every time.